alexklibisz/exercises/kaggle/titanic/readme.md

 - Results from trying models
   - Ranked models based on accuracy
   - GradientBoostingClassifier was the best model, with an average accuracy of ~81%
+  - This got me a score of 0.77 with my Kaggle submission.
+Kaggle suggests that the underlying model is based on gender - if the person is female, she survives, otherwise he dies.

 - TODO:
   - Could probably improve accuracy by tuning the GradientBoostingClassifier parameters